Skip to main content

 The Green List has only recently been established; hence, not many protected areas have been evaluated by the time this book was written.
 Sub-Saharan Africa’s first Green List sites were Kenya’s Lewa Wildlife Conservancy and Ol Pejeta Conservancy, both which formed part of the 2014 initial trial period.
 Both sites were re-certified in 2018, when Kenya’s Ol Kinyei Conservancy was also added to the Green List.
 Hopefully many more sites will follow suit in the near future.

-This page titled 13.6: Managing Protected Areas is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by John W. Wilson & Richard B. Primack (Open Book Publishers) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.6: Managing Protected Areas is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by John W. Wilson & Richard B. Primack (Open Book Publishers) via source content that was edited to the style and standards of the LibreTexts platform.